Azure/Vision-AI-DevKit-Pages/docs/_docs/03-Deploy_Model_IoT_Hub.md

         }
        }
   ```

+4. Select **Save**
+5. Select **Configure advanced Edge Runtime settings**
+  - Under `Edge Agent`, use `Image -mcr.microsoft.com/azureiotedge-agent:1.0.7.1`
+6. Select **Save**, then select **Next**

-  * Optional: Deploy the Webstream module if you want to view the video output in a browser.
+Optional: Deploy the Webstream module if you want to view the video output in a browser.
 To deploy the Webstream module, use the following values and replace the IP address with the IP address of your device:

   ```terminal
      Name – WebStreamModule